-LFC is satisfied that the MV figures provided meet the requirements of 'fair value' as deemed by the CIPFA Code of Practice for Local Government Accounting 2020/21.
-On the basis of that advice, we are of the view that the figures referred to in our accounts are a reasonable reflection of the present values of our property interests.
+LFC is satisfied that the MV figures provided meet the requirements of 'fair value' as deemed by the CIPFA Code of Practice for Local Authority Accounting 2020/21.
+On the basis of this, we are of the view that the figures referred to in our accounts are a reasonable reflection of the present values of our property interests.